Human-Singularity/gregory-ms-website/content/post/2025-05-25-gregory-ai-update-better-algorithms/index.md

   -
 ---

-Gregory AI went through significant improvements this week.
+GregoryAi went through significant improvements this week.
 We implemented more accurate algorithms to help Multiple Sclerosis (MS) researchers receive relevant studies, and added multi-team and multi-subject support so that Gregory can cover more than just MS. These updates, made possible by collaboration with Nova SBE, improve flexibility, performance, and accuracy, to the direct benefit of the MS community.

-Gregory AI was created with a clear mission: to help Multiple Sclerosis (MS) researchers, patients, and caregivers find and track relevant scientific papers and clinical trials.
+GregoryAi was created with a clear mission: to help Multiple Sclerosis (MS) researchers, patients, and caregivers find and track relevant scientific papers and clinical trials.
 Today, we're a tiny step closer to that goal.

 ### A Long-Overdue Improvement